 Deep relationships with your audience

 Social media has become a regular part of our lives.
-In fact, it’s difficult to imagine the world before the advent of social media platforms, before Facebook, Twitter, Instagram.
+In fact, it’s difficult to imagine the world before the advent of social media platforms, before Facebook, Twitter, and Instagram.
 This also means that the consumers and the visitors are catching on.
 Fake and condescending Facebook pages and Instagram personalities are pretty much a cliché now.
 What people want now is a connection.
-We all are much better at detecting lies over the internet, something the events of the previous year has definitely shown.
+We all are much better at detecting lies over the internet, something the events of the previous year have definitely shown.

 Even the little things can mean a great deal.
-For example, responding to customer complaints and issues in a timely manner can present you as somebody who cares, who is genuine.
+For example, responding to customer complaints and issues in a timely manner can present you as somebody who cares, and who is genuine.
 It nurtures loyalty and improves your brand’s look.

 Work with influencers

-Influencers are interesting and relatively new, job professions.
+Influencers are interesting and relatively new job professions.
 These are essentially people who, over social media platforms, have some sway over the thoughts and feelings of the general public.
 They are often experts in their own field or charismatic individuals who give out good advice.

 An influencer can boost any marketing campaign easily.
 They most often have a minimum of three thousand followers on a certain segment of social media.
 If they truly believe in your brand, they can review it and give out recommendations, and even set up their own marketing campaign.